 Business Cards, Letterhead and Logos

-Owen was easy to work with, and he did a wonderful job.
-He provided me with a PDF of the business card (which I e-mail to Staples for printing), a Word template for letterhead (from which I've created my own fax cover sheet and invoice templates), and a variety of jpegs of the card and the logo itself to use in presentations and whatever else comes along.
+Mary provided me with an identity file (with all the information I need to create any collateral); a PDF of my business card (which I can upload for printing at Moo.com), a Word template for letterhead (from which I've created my own fax cover sheet and invoice templates), and a variety of jpegs of the card and the logo itself to use in presentations and whatever else comes along.

 Master Your Domain